 Pascal is specifically interested in exploring and making sense of emerging imaginaries, in order to help decision makers articulate preferred visions of the future.

-In parallel to Whispers & Giants, Pascal is a lecturer at EPFL+ECAL Lab and Créa on design research and sensemaking frameworks.
+In parallel to Whispers & Giants, Pascal is a lecturer at HEC Lausanne, at the EPFL+ECAL Lab and Créa on design research and sensemaking frameworks.
 He is also a regular speaker at IMD Lausanne.